 • Unauthenticated: If neither DMARC-SPF nor DMARC-DKIM has passed the message is considered to be unauthenticated.
 These messages fail the DMARC test and are subject to the policy specified in the domain's DMARC record and/or by the Agari Email Trust Network.

-FBR (Feedback Report) or RUF data: The near real time failure reports Agari receives from some data partners, providing feedback on individual messages which failed one or both forms of authentication.
-These are displayed in the Agari Customer Protect Portal "Failure Samples" area.
+FBR (Feedback Report) or RUF data: The near real-time failure reports Agari receives from some data partners, providing feedback on individual messages which failed one or both forms of authentication.
+These are displayed in the Agari Brand Protect Portal "Failure Samples" area.

 ARF (Abuse Report Format): A standardized report format used widely for reporting email abuse.
 The Agari RUF processors parse this ARF format.

 DNS (Domain Name System): A distributed hierarchical database that holds name-to-IP address mappings, mail routing information, and other types of information including SPF records, DKIM keys, and DMARC records.

 “A” record (host address resource record): A DNS record type that maps a DNS domain name to an IP address (or multiple IP addresses).

 CNAME record (canonical name resource record): A DNS record type that acts as an alias or pointer to a different location in DNS.

 _dmarc.alt.agari.com.
 CNAME _dmarc.agari.com.

 MX record (mail exchanger resource record): A DNS record type that identifies the inbound receiving email servers for a domain.